mwshinn/CanD/doc/tutorial.rst

 Once we have created the canvas, we can view it using any of the following three commands::

-    c.show() # Show a new window containing the canvas c.show_jupyter() # Display the canvas inline in a jupyter notebook c.save("output.png") # Save the canvas to the file "output.png" c.save("output.pdf") # Save the canvas to the file "output.pdf"
+    c.show() # Show a new window containing the canvas, or show inline if in Jupyter c.save("output.png") # Save the canvas to the file "output.png" c.save("output.pdf") # Save the canvas to the file "output.pdf"